 Tip #2 – The Right Paint

 I have tried a whole lot of brushes and the single best brush I have ever used is these type for details and these larger ones for flat surfaces.
 The brown taklon are my favorite, but I like the golden as well.
 These are actually for artist’s painting, but they are amazing at painting household projects.
 Yes, a whole pack of them is under $10!
 These brushes are usually small and great for details and such, but I have painted doors and other items with them as well.
-For large, flat areas (such as cabinet panels, drawer fronts, or , I use a dense foam roller or a microfiber roller.
+For large, flat areas (such as cabinet panels, drawer fronts, or , I use a microfiber roller.
 The paint will dry too fast to make large areas brush mark free.

 - Don’t press too hard on the brush.
 If the brush fibers start to fan out, you are pressing too hard.